variablecolor/sdk/docs/ios-readme.md

 ## Built With

 - [Realm](https://realm.io/docs/objc/latest/) - Required by Variable SDK for storing internal data.
-- [Kingfisher](https://github.com/onevcat/Kingfisher) - Used for image caching in the demo project (not required by SDK).
 - [ZipArchive](https://github.com/ZipArchive/ZipArchive) - Used for zip file manipulation
+- [Kingfisher](https://github.com/onevcat/Kingfisher) - Used for image caching in the demo project (not required by SDK.
+Added to the demo using [Carthage](https://github.com/Carthage/Carthage)).
+- [ScrollableGraphView](https://github.com/philackm/ScrollableGraphView) - Used for spectral graphs in the demo project (not required by SDK.
+Added to the demo using [Carthage](https://github.com/Carthage/Carthage)).

 ## Integrating with your own app

 The VariableSDK framework and required Realm framework can be copied from the demo project into yoru own project

 ## Changelog

+### v8.0.9

+- versioning updated to line up with external apps
+- requestColorScan callback reverted to single ColorScan response
+- connection logic simplified to just direct connect
+- Calibration for Color Muse requires 1 scan of the calibration cap.
+- Calibration for Spectro 1 requires scanning the 3 tiles provided with Spectro 1 (white, green, & blue)
+- Calibration related SDK interface changed to be more flexible:
+  - Use
+        ```
+        dev.requestCalibrationScan { (calScan:VCFColorScan?, error:Error?) in })
+        ```
+to perform a calibration scan, and then
+  - Use
+        ```
+        dev.setCalibration(calScanArray, complete: { (error:Error?) in })
+        ```  to set the calibration on the device.

+### v2.1.1

+- inspirations are now online only
+- requestColorScan callback has changed (an additional parameter was added for spectro scans)

 ### v2.1.0